The Build Script

 We'll also use some specially formatted print statements in our build script to instruct

-to link with the library.
-Note the env!
+cargo to link with the library.
+Note the env! macro, which grabs the value of an

 environment variable at compile time (and is a compile error if the variable isn't

-environment variable is set automatically by cargo
+present).
+The CARGO_MANIFEST_DIR environment variable is set automatically by cargo

 during build script compilation and execution.
 You can check the full list of these